paulopimenta6/ph_codes/R/regrasDeAssociacao/regrasAssociacao01/README.md

 $$ \( Result \rightarrow Aircraft \) $$

-So, Gripen could show if it participates in a NATO exercise victory will happen, but remembering it is one of many analysis and not a unique truth.
+So, Gripen could show if it participates in the exercise victory will happen, but remembering it is one of many analysis and not a unique truth.

 ## References